New England Farmer Microgrant Program

 Q: What is the NEFMP?

-A: The New England Farmer Microgrants Program was created in 2020 to assist farmers in New England with financial barriers to accessing land, expanding onto new land, increasing land productivity, and farm succession planning.
+A: The New England Farmer Microgrants Program was created in 2020 to assist farmers in New England with financial barriers to accessing land, farm succession/transfer planning, and adoption of regenerative farming practices.

 Q: How do we define “Farmer”?